remykarem/remykarem.github.io/books-src/business-finance-book/src/shariah-laws/gambling.md

 ## Chance vs gambling

-It's not about the use of dice per se. because drawing lots was a thing previously and was practiced.
+It's not about anything that involves chance or the use of dice per se. because drawing lots was a thing previously and was practiced.

 ~~~admonish example title="Lucky draw"
 Paying to enter a lucky draw is similar to gambling.
 ~~~

 ## Competition vs gambling

+It's not about anything that has a winner and loser.

 There is no [monetary] competition except in archery, camel racing, or horse racing.